DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **Tool for This Stream:** Basic Mindfulness Meditation.

+The breakthrough for me came when I realized I could watch my thoughts the same way I watch cars passing outside my window—with interest but without getting in and going for a ride.

 **Situational Adaptations:**

+I've taught these specific applications to hundreds of students:

 - **Anxious thoughts**: Label them "anxiety thinking" and return to breath
 - **Angry thoughts**: Notice the heat in the body, breathe into the sensation